OverDriver05/HDest-Modern-Weapons-Pack/README.md

 # Changelog

+- **Now requires HDBulletLib-Recasted (https://github.com/HDest-Community/HDBulletLib-Recasted), due to dependency on new calibers.**

+- **Releases for this mod can be found here: (https://gitlab.com/kittyjosh111/hdest-modern-weapons/-/releases)**

+- **Read the Wiki for changes and updated instructions since the original fork: ([Wiki](https://gitlab.com/kittyjosh111/hdest-modern-weapons-wiki/-/wikis/1.-Homepage))**

 This repository is my tweaking of Bryan's Weapons (hdest-weapons), which was a submod designed to be played with the Doom mod Hideous Destructor.
 Mainly I wanted even more variety to the weapons.
 As such, some weapons may fit the same niche and could be considered to be repetitve.
 To each their own I guess.

 Thanks to everyone who worked on it before to create a highly useful and fun mod!
 And be sure to check out _bryan's original project here: https://codeberg.org/_bryan/hdest-weapons

-**Now requires HDBulletLib-Recasted (https://github.com/Gay-Snake-Squad/HDBulletLib-Recasted), due to dependency on new calibers**

-**Releases can be found here: (https://gitlab.com/kittyjosh111/hdest-modern-weapons/-/releases)**

-# Read the Wiki for changes and updated instructions since the original fork: ([Wiki](https://gitlab.com/kittyjosh111/hdest-modern-weapons-wiki/-/wikis/1.-Homepage))

 ---
 The original project readme is below.
 Do **not** follow it for installation.